TheBlackKoala/Backup-Script-Arch/README.md

 No warranty of any kind at all.
 You may change the script in any way you find suitable, please just give credit.

+The development of this script was abandoned as each backup only seems to re-use about 50% of backuped items.